 Every new project starts out with a high-level product vision discussion, where a senior developer will collaborate with you to understand your project requirements and goals.
 This meeting is best in person, but when that is not possible it can be conducted via web conference.
 We aim to confirm the technical and market viability of a given product before bigger investments are at stake.

 The next step is an intensive two-day workshop to kick off the project development cycle with a clear understanding between the developers and your business team.

 Doing this in-person with the client at the beginning of each project helps ensure that we have a shared vision of the project, but when that is not possible it can be conducted via web conference.

 During the workshop, our developer team will work with your team to document the design goals of the system and write the first draft of the user stories that will be distributed into the weekly iterations for the development team.
 We normally have enough specific requirements from this workshop to begin implementing a rudimentary version of a usable software product.

-If you want to prepare with a deeper understanding user stories and estimation, read Advantages of User Stories for Requirements (2004) and Planning Poker, both by by Mike Cohn.
+If you want to prepare with a deeper understanding of user stories and estimation read Advantages of User Stories for Requirements (2004) and Planning Poker, both by Mike Cohn.

 3. Implement minimum viable product

 From this initial vision, we use test-driven development to build the simplest thing that will work.
 This allows us to put a working proof of concept product into the customer’s hands for feedback in the shortest feasible timeline.

 In some cases, our goal is a minimum viable product, or MVP, in order to reach end users and gather critical feedback as early in the project timeline as possible.
-When project needs demand, we first narrow the focus to a bare-bones technical proof-of-concept which can be tested and refined before an MVP is released to customers.
+When a project needs demand, we first narrow the focus to a bare-bones technical proof-of-concept which can be tested and refined before an MVP is released to customers.

 4. Iterate hand-in-hand with the customer